- Intervention: A system of parenting programs for parents with children age 0-8.

 In the study described below, the System trained approximately 650 existing service providers in nine counties to deliver Triple P county-wide for families with children ages 0-8.
-The estimated annual cost of training and supporting the service providers (including trainees’ time), and of the media strategies, was about $23 per family with children ages 0-8 in 2010 dollars (but this may not include all costs of implementation2).
+The cost of building a public health infrastructure to deliver the Triple P System on roughly this scale – including training and supporting the service providers, and implementing the media strategies – is about $2.3 million, or $12 per child age 0-8, in 2010 dollars.2

 EVIDENCE OF EFFECTIVENESS

 This summary of the evidence is based on a systematic search of the literature, and correspondence with leading researchers, to identify all well-conducted randomized controlled trials of the full Triple P System that evaluated its effect over a sustained period of time.
 Our search identified one such study, as follows.

 Overview of the Study Design: Randomized controlled trial evaluating county-wide implementation of Triple P in a sample of 18 rural and semi-urban South Carolina counties.

 The trial randomly assigned 18 South Carolina counties to (i) a group that implemented the Triple P System county-wide for families with at least one child under eight years old; or (ii) a control group that provided usual county services without implementation of Triple P.